 4.SDCARD/USB

 4.1.
-Applications do not recognize SDCARD or USB media
+SMBSync2 does not recognize the SDCARD or USB media

-For SMBSync 2 SDCARD or USB media must be mounted at /storage/xxxx-xxxx. (xxxx-xxxx is a UUID and a combination of love numbers)
+To be accessed by SMBSync2, SDCARD or USB media must be mounted at /storage/xxxx-xxxx. (xxxx-xxxx is a UUID with a combination of letters and numbers)

-Mount correctly on the mount point and give SDCARD permission.
+After properly mounting the storage, you must give SMBSync2 permissions to Storage, Media and SDCARD when prompted.

-If SDCARD permission is not given, please send information to the developer from the system information in the application menu.
+If SDCARD permission is not given, please send the system details to the developer from the “System info” menu in the application.

-5. Network related
+5. Network related issues

 5.1.
-Unable to connect to SMB server with hostname
+Unable to connect to SMB server with a hostname

-If the host name is specified on the SMB server, and the virtual network is enabled in a virtual machine environment such as VirtualBox, the host name will fail to address resolution.
+If the host name is specified to access the SMB server, and the SMB server is connected through a virtual network running in a virtual machine in an environment such as VirtualBox, the address resolution from the host name will fail.

 It can be solved by one of the following methods.

-Start virtual machine
+Start the virtual machine

-Disable virtual network adapter
+Disable the virtual network adapter

-If any of the above methods can not be used, use an IP address instead of a host name
+If any of the above methods can not fix the connection problem, specify the IP address instead of the host name

-6. System setting related
+6. System settings issues

 6.1.
 I do not want to enable the location.

-To start the synchronization on a specific network without enabling location in more than Android8.1, change your wireless LAN to "Has private address" or "IP address List".
+To start the synchronization on a specific network without enabling location in Android versions after 8.1, change your wireless LAN to "Has private address" or "IP address List".

 Has private address

-You can initiate synchronization if the IP address assigned to WiFi is 10.0.0.0 - 10.255.255.255 or 172.16.0.0 - 172.31.255.255 or 192.168.0.0 - 192.168.255.255.
+You can initiate the synchronization only if the IP address assigned to the Wifi network is in the following ranges: 10.0.0.0 - 10.255.255.255, 172.16.0.0 - 172.31.255.255 or 192.168.0.0 - 192.168.255.255.

 IP address list

-You can start syncing when the WiFi IP address matches one of the specified addresses.
+You can start syncing only if the WiFi IP address matches one of the specified addresses.
+You can also directly add the current IP address your device is connected to through the IP selection list.